Skip to main content

 }

-Step 3: Create Stylesheet and Integrate into Blade
+Create Stylesheet & Integrate in Blade

 @tailwind base;